Managing everyday toilet functions can be one of the most challenging aspects of coping with ageing or disability.

-Recommendations: Popular and very affordable choices in basic, no-seat toilet frames include the Sigmobility Free Standing Toilet Frame and the Aidapt Broad Stairs Toilet Frame With Adjustable Height and Width, both of which are available at under £20.
+Popular and very affordable choices in basic, no-seat toilet frames include the Sigmobility Free Standing Toilet Frame and the Aidapt Broad Stairs Toilet Frame With Adjustable Height and Width, both of which are available at under £20.

 - Width and height adjustable

 - Coated with a tough white polymer finish

 - 30 stone weight limit

 Well-reviewed toilet surrounds that have seats include the Merlin Raised Toilet Seat Frame, the NRS Healthcare Mowbray Freestanding and Adjustable Toilet Seat and Frame, and the Aidapt President Raised Toilet Seat and Frame, all in the £30 to £70 range.

 - NRS Healthcare G44869 Mowbray Toilet Seat & Frame gives additional support to person using the toilet - PRE-ASSEMBLED

 - Free standing toilet frame with toilet seat for use over standard toilet.

 - Smooth, one-piece contoured seat is ergonomically designed

 - Steel frame for durability and strength